-Departmentalization of overheads refers to the process of determining overhead costs of each department involved in the production.
+Departmentalization of overheads refers to the process of determining the overhead costs of each department involved in production.

-(a) Allocation of Overheads
+- Allocation of overheads

-(a) Allocation of Overhead
+1. Allocation of Overheads

-The process of charging the full amount of overhead costs to a specific cost center is known as allocation of factory overheads.
-This is feasible where the nature of expenses is such that it can be simply identified with a particular cost center.
+The process of charging the full amount of overhead costs to a specific cost center is known as the allocation of factory overheads.
+This is feasible where the nature of expenses is such that they can be simply identified with a particular cost center.

-(b).
-Apportionment of Overhead expenses
+2. Apportionment of Overhead Expenses

-It is the technique of dividing up an item of overhead cost and charging it to the cost centers on an equitable basis.
-This is feasible in case of those overhead items that cannot be fully allocated to a particular department.
+This technique involves dividing up an item of overhead cost and charging it to the cost centers on an equitable basis.
+This is feasible for overhead items that cannot be fully allocated to a particular department.

 For instance, the salary paid to the director of a large factory cannot be charged fully to a single production department.
 Instead, it must be charged equitably to all of the factory’s departments.